 The Bible says that whoever calls on the name of the Lord will be saved.
 EVERYONE should be given the opportunity to accept or reject Christ.
 Everyone means everyone.
 This world is a mess.
 There's no doubt about that.
 I don't know if it's getting worse or it just appears that way because of the access we have to more worldwide information.

 I saw a comment the other day that stuck with me.
 Although the quote is from Albert Camus, an atheist, I love what it says.
-"I would rather live my life as if there is a God and die to find out there isn't, than live as if there isn't and to die to find out that there is."
+"I would rather live my life as if there

 Have I questioned His existence?
 Have I tried to understand the magnitude of everything He encompasses and then get aggravated when I can't understand it?
 Do I get annoyed with Christian jargon people throw around?
 ABSOLUTELY!
 But, my faith assures me that there is a God and I will continue to believe that without fail.
 It is, you know, the greatest commandment.
-Matthew 22: 37-39 says......37 Jesus replied: “‘Love the Lord your God with all your heart and with all your soul and with all your mind.’38 This is the first and greatest commandment.
-39 And the second is like it: ‘Love your neighbor as yourself.'
+Matthew 22: 37-39 says......37 Jesus replied: “‘Love the Lord your God with all your heart and with all your soul and with all your mind.’38 This is the first and greatest commandment.39 And the second is like it: ‘Love your neighbor as yourself.'

 So, by looking at me, how do you know I'm a Christian?
 You don't.
 You won't.
 Not until you choose to invest in me and I in you.
 Our world doesn't stand a chance unless society can grasp that one simple task.
 Sadly, I just don't see that happening.
 So, I'll hold on to the hope that one day soon, the heavens will open and these days of what are literally "Hell on Earth" for so many will fall away.